 Tom and Olivia adopted biological farming practices before anyone used the term “sustainability”.

-About a third of the Lawsons’ land is used for perennial-type pasture system for grazing, a third for pasture cropping and the remaining third comprised of timber country with native grasses.
+About a third of the Lawsons’ land is used for perennial-type pasture systems for grazing, a third for pasture cropping and the remaining third comprised of timber country with native grasses.

-Rotational grazing of livestock is used to maximise ground cover year round, promote soil carbon generation and maximise water retention for the long dry summers.
-Maintaining ground cover reduces weed growth, assists pasture recovery after the dry spell, balances soil temperature, reduces wind and rain erosion.
+Rotational grazing of livestock is used to maximise ground cover year-round, promote soil carbon generation and maximise water retention for the long dry summers.
+Maintaining ground cover reduces weed growth, assists pasture recovery after the dry spell, balances soil temperature, and reduces wind and rain erosion.